Project

 Although it's early in the life of Saxon-JS and (as they say) the future is longer than the past, I think we should respect the fact that we now have a 1.0 release in the field and users are entitled to expect their applications to continue working unless we have very good reasons for making changes.

-RE: Question about passing a Javascript object or XDM map as the context item to the XPath.evaluate function and then using ?prop to access a property - Added by John Lumley about 7 years ago
+RE: Question about passing a Javascript object or XDM map as the context item to the XPath.evaluate function and then using ?prop to access a property - Added by John Lumley over 7 years ago

 To conclude, we're deciding to keep the status quo....